-A smoothie bowl is a thicker smoothie blended from frozen fruits (and sometimes veggies) as well as yogurt and other tasty ingredients.
+Smoothie bowl recipes are a thicker smoothie blended from frozen fruits (and sometimes veggies) as well as yogurt and other tasty ingredients.
 It’s very easily customizable and can be made to suit your own tastes with just a simple addition or swap of a berry or two.

 What is the difference between a smoothie and a smoothie bowl?

 Smoothies are drinks made in a blender, poured into a glass or cup, and enjoyed by sipping or drinking with a straw.
 While they can vary in consistency from thinner to thicker, smoothies are always drinkable from a straw.
-Smoothie bowls on the other hand are meant to be enjoyed out of a bowl and eaten with a spoon!
+A smoothie bowl recipe, like this one, on the other hand is meant to be enjoyed out of a bowl and eaten with a spoon!

 The consistency of the smoothie portion of a smoothie bowl is usually much thicker than a traditional smoothie and can range from a thick soup-like consistency to a scoop-able sorbet consistency.
 Smoothie bowls are also always topped with garnishes like fresh berries, sliced banana, nuts, seeds, granola, or other superfood toppings (cocoa nibs, bee pollen, etc.).

 I would say generally, yes!
 Although, it should be known that some smoothie bowls can be quite high in caloric content.
 While this doesn’t mean they are unhealthy, as they may be loaded with nutrients, it’s important to practice portion control if you are enjoying smoothie bowls often.